 Students spend the days leading up to our Winter Break learning about a specific Festival of Light.
 They research a tradition that is either currently celebrated, or was at some point in history somewhere in the world.
 The day before we begin our vacation, everyone gathers in the multi-purpose room and each classroom presents what they have learned.
 This is a much loved event as magic abounds in the darkened room; the space is brightened only by the twinkle lights that are lit by children as they enter the space.
 Classrooms perform skits, sing songs, and create beautiful costumes and backdrops.
 We close by chanting our hope for the future: “We have come to shine our light, in the darkness of the night.
 Each of us is one small flame, but together we’re a blaze.
 Go away sickness and despair; go away and stay away.”

 We celebrate May Day in a different way each year.
 Sometimes we might raise a May Pole and dance together.
-Other years we have adorned ourselves in branches and leaves and paraded in our Field of Dreams, using drums and other instruments to welcome in the day-o.
+Other years we have adorned ourselves in branches and leaves and paraded in our Field of Dreams, using drums and other instruments.

 Ithaca Festival Parade